 Now read: What is LTV or loan to value?

-Buying your first home with a 90% mortgage
+Can I buy my first home with a 90% LTV mortgage?

-As a first-time buyer with an LTV of 90%, you will have access to mortgage products with competitive interest rates that save you thousands of pounds in interest payments versus 95% and 100% mortgages.
+As a first-time buyer with a 90% LTV, you’ll have access to mortgage products with more competitive interest rates (that could save you thousands of pounds in interest payments) than 95 and 100% mortgages.

-If you’re moving home or remortgaging, and you have a positive home equity of at least 10%, then you can get a 90% LTV mortgage.
+If you’re moving house or remortgaging, and you have positive home equity of at least 10%, then you can get a 90% LTV mortgage.

-You can usually find out how much you owe your mortgage provider by looking at your most recent statement – or alternatively, just phone them up and ask.
-You can find out the rough value of your home by doing some research online – or ask an estate agent for a valuation.
+You can find out how much you owe on your mortgage by checking your most recent statement – or ask your lender directly.
+To find out how much your home is worth now, get a rough estimate online or ask an estate agent for a valuation.

-Now find out the max mortgage you can get – or read some tips on increasing the value of your home
+Now find out how to increase the value of your home